 On the issue of the NCC-1701-A thing.
 I will simply reprint the following reader e-mail without comment.

 “I hate to join the (apparently) lengthy list of nattering nabobs who nitpick every trifling discrepancy in your columns, but it did occur to me in reading your Jan.
 3 column that an accurate reference to the truly foundational debate between original series Trekkers and Next-Gens would be “NCC-1701′s” versus the “NCC-1701-D’s”; not, as I recall your column stating ….
 “NCC-1701-A’s” — which is the Enterprise that appeared at the end of Star Trek IV (and, tragically, therefore had to endure ST’s V & VI) to replace the ship blown up in ST III.
+The Canadian Threat

 Picky, but important — given the axiomatic assumption that one has no life.”

-The Canadian Threat In my Y2K column on all of the dumb millennial lists, several people thought it was a bit much for me to state that the United States of America is the greatest human accomplishment of the millennium.
+, several people thought it was a bit much for me to state that the United States of America is the greatest human accomplishment of the millennium.
 These people are of course, wrong.
 But they were right when they pointed out that Albert Einstein did his best work in 1905, while I seemed to suggest otherwise.
 I did know better, and my point remains valid that were it not for the United States, Einstein would have ended up either dead or a slave to the Soviets or the Nazis.

 Not surprisingly, most of the objectors on this point were Canadians.
 And, I should say they made their points well and were extremely polite about it — then again, what choice did they have as we indulge their Northern existence so long as they don’t annoy us too much.
 Just kidding.